 Submitted by Conner Carey on Fri, 03/03/2017 - 14:00

-Have you ever wondered how to turn off iMessage on Mac?
-The first time I received an iMessage on my Mac, I immediately began looking for a way to disable the feature.
+Have you ever wondered how to turn off iMessage on a Mac?
+The first time I received an iMessage on my computer, I immediately began looking for a way to disable the feature.
 My iPhone tends to be right next to me anyway, so broadcasting my text messages on a Mac is definitely something I wanted to deactivate.
-Luckily, you can stop iMessages from popping up by simply turning off messages on Mac.
+Luckily, you can stop iMessages from popping up by simply turning off messages on your Mac.
 It’s actually incredibly easy to do.
-Here’s how to deactivate and get rid of messages on Mac.
+We've already shown you how to enable iMessages on an iPhone, iPad, and Mac, how to turn off read receipts, and how to fix an iMessage waiting for activation error; here’s how to deactivate and get rid of messages on your Mac.

-- Look for the App Folder on your Menu Bar and tap it.
+- Look for the App Folder on your Dock and click it.

-- You'll see all the apps on your Mac, tap on Messages.
+- You'll see all the apps on your Mac, open Messages.

 - Click Messages in the top bar and select Preferences.

-- Uncheck Enable this account or click Sign Out.
+- Below that, you'll see your Apple ID and a few other options.
+Uncheck Enable this account or click Sign Out.

-You'll be asked to enter your Apple ID and password to sign out fully.
-And that’s all it takes to stop getting messages on you Mac!
+Your Mac will ask if you're sure you want to sign out, then ask for your Apple ID and password to sign out fully; that’s all it takes to stop getting messages on your Mac!

 Top Image Credit: GaudiLab / Shutterstock